Carlo Calenda

-Carlo Calenda (born 9 April 1973 in Rome) is an Italian business executive and politician.
+Carlo Calenda (born 9 April 1973) is an Italian business executive and politician.
 Since 13 October 2022 he has served as a Senator of the Republic and, since 20 February 2022, as Secretary of Azione, a party he primarily founded in 2019 and led until his election as secretary.

 He served as Minister of Economic Development in the Renzi and Gentiloni governments and was Italy's Permanent Representative to the European Union in 2016.

 Early life and business career

-Born in Rome on 9 April 1973, he is the son of Fabio Calenda, an economist, journalist, and writer, and Cristina Comencini, a film director.
+Born in Rome on 9 April 1973, he is the son of Fabio Calenda, an economist, journalist, and writer, and Cristina Comencini, a film director, in turn the daughter of film director Luigi Comencini.

 After earning a degree in law from the University of Rome "La Sapienza" and prior to his institutional and political career, he worked at Confindustria as Director of Strategic International Affairs and Assistant to the President.
 He also worked at Sky Italia as Head of Product Marketing and Programming and at Ferrari, where he managed relations with financial institutions and oversaw Customer Relationship Management.